pateskinasy/pateskinasy.github.io/_posts/2022-07-23-of-course-you-are-not-a-shady-supplier.md

 Do a quick check with internal comms/public affairs, I'm certain they are very much aware of how much more transparency -- and marketing -- is needed on how the company you work for tackles ESG challenges.
 Comms is also aware that employees have unanswered ESG related questions.

-You never know, you may soon get questions on how your company is dealing with Scope 3 emissions during your next all hands.
+One never knows.
+You may soon get questions on how your company is dealing with Scope 3 emissions during your next all hands.

 <p class="notice">
 <b>